tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - It’s simple fatherly wisdom: use your brain.
 It’s the secret weapon of underdogs everywhere, available to all and always free.

+# This Is How You Teach Them

+- if the Bible is any indication, Jesus rarely seemed to come out and say what he meant.
+He preferred, instead, to employ parables and stories and little anecdotes that made you think.
+He tells the story of the servants and the talents.
+He tells the stories of the Prodigal Son, the Good Samaritan, the mustard seed, and the lost sheep.
+Turns out, that’s a pretty effective way to get a point across and make it stick.

+- And so it will be with your kids.
+We learn through stories—whether it’s the story of Cincinnatus or a story about the time when you were their age.
+We learn when people share moments of vulnerability, of their hard-won experience.
+We don’t like it when people tell us the point; we like it when they show us.

+- So stop thinking about giving them all the answers and start thinking about stories to tell that make the answers self-evident.
+It’s the best way to teach.

+# Introduce Them to the (Friendly) World of Ideas

+- Our first job, our first responsibility, is instilling a sense of learning, a sense of a love of learning, in our kids. — BARACK OBAMA

+- “They introduced us to a world of great ideas —not a fearful place, but a place to enjoy.”

+- You must teach your kids to be curious, to be open, to be willing to explore.
+Your job is to teach them how to make their own informed opinions, how to decide for themselves, how to be comfortable with uncomfortable topics.
+Ideas are our friends.
+They will serve your children well, and your children will serve them well, if you teach them early and often.

+- The world is a place of great ideas.
+There is nothing to be afraid of... except fear and ignorance.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to serve. - ERNEST HEMINGWAY